SiminLai/Financial-material-analysis-skill/README_en.md

 This is a local debugging and isolation mechanism.
 Different threads write separate checkpoint files and are not intended to be shared across tasks.

 ---

-## Operational status

-This repo is currently meant to run as a local Python workflow, not as a containerized microservice.
-As a result:

-- No Dockerfile is required for the current local-research workflow.
-- No CI pipeline is required unless you later add automated release packaging, remote deployment, or a hosted service layer.

-This keeps the project lightweight and easier to debug while the skill is still evolving.

----